2.5 Critical Basics

 What the Specifications Mean, and What They Do Not

 The accuracy figures in XGRIDS documentation are achievable results under proper conditions, not guaranteed outcomes from any scan.
-A scan with poor technique, no loop closure, and no control can produce data that is far outside these figures.
+A scan with poor technique, no loop closure, and no control can produce data far outside these figures.
 The specifications describe what the system is capable of when operated correctly.
 They describe your ceiling, not your floor.

 Decisions You Cannot Undo After the Scan

 Most scanning mistakes are recoverable.
 Some are not.
-These are the decisions that must be made correctly in the field, they cannot be corrected in LixelStudio or LCC Studio after the fact.
+These are the decisions that must be made correctly in the field; they cannot be corrected in LixelStudio or LCC Studio after the fact.

-• Georeferencing strategy RTK must be configured and active before scanning begins.
+- Georeferencing strategy.
+RTK must be configured and active before scanning begins.
 GCPs must be physically placed in the environment and marked in LixelGO during the scan.
 There is no way to add georeferencing to a completed scan after the session ends.
-If a client requires absolute accuracy and you scanned without RTK or GCPs, the data cannot be corrected, the project must be rescanned.
+If a client requires absolute accuracy and you scanned without RTK or GCPs, the data cannot be corrected; the project must be rescanned.

-• Initialization quality If the initialization position was poor or the device was moved during the 15-second countdown, the starting reference frame is corrupted.
+- Initialization quality.
+If the initialization position was poor or the device was moved during the 15-second countdown, the starting reference frame is corrupted.
 The error propagates through the entire session.
 This cannot be corrected in processing.
 The scan must be redone from the beginning.

-• Coverage gaps Areas that were not scanned do not exist in the data.
+- Coverage gaps.
+Areas that were not scanned do not exist in the data.
 Processing cannot fill in geometry that was never captured.
 If a room was missed or a floor was partially skipped, that area requires a return visit.
 The LixelGO preview in the field is the only practical opportunity to catch this before leaving site.

-• GCP naming The names you type in LixelGO when marking ground control points during the scan must exactly match the point names in your coordinate CSV file, character for character, including capitalization.
+- GCP naming.
+The names you type in LixelGO when marking ground control points during the scan must exactly match the point names in your coordinate CSV file, character for character, including capitalization.
 A mismatch means LixelStudio cannot apply the coordinate to the point.
 If the naming is inconsistent, the control point is effectively unused.

-• Scan duration relative to RAM If a single scan exceeds what your processing machine's RAM can handle (approximately 30 minutes on 64 GB, 60 minutes on 128 GB), LixelStudio will fail mid-processing.
-The scan data is not lost, but you cannot process it as a single session.
+- Scan duration relative to RAM.
+If a single scan exceeds what your processing machine's RAM can handle, the processing software will fail mid-job.
+LixelStudio uses approximately 2 GB of RAM per minute of scan data (approximately 30 minutes on 64 GB, 60 minutes on 128 GB).
+LCC Studio follows a similar pattern: 64 GB supports stable processing of up to 30 minutes of scan data, and 128 GB supports up to 60 minutes.
+The scan data is not lost when this happens, but you cannot process it as a single session.
 You must split it and use Map Fusion, which requires additional planning and processing time that was not in the original project schedule.
+Additionally, do not run LCC Studio and LixelStudio processing jobs simultaneously on the same machine.
+Each application consumes significant GPU, RAM, and disk I/O. Running both at the same time may cause processing failures or system crashes.
+Use two separate computers for dual-pipeline processing, or process one pipeline to completion before starting the other.

 Before You Leave Site